Travel Internationally with Technology

 We strongly recommend all mobile devices be encrypted.
-This includes any device you are taking with you (computers, tablets, mobile phones, etc.) You should check to see if the country you're traveling to has any encryption import restrictions.
+This includes any device you are taking with you (computers, tablets, mobile phones, etc.).
+You should check to see if the country you're traveling to has any encryption import restrictions.

-Some countries, such as China, Israel, and Russia have restrictions on the import and use of encryption tools and do not allow cryptography tools to be imported or used within their borders without a license, or in some extreme cases, at all.
+Some countries, such as China, Israel, and Russia, have restrictions on the import and use of encryption tools and do not allow cryptography tools to be imported or used within their borders without a license, or in some extreme cases, at all.

-Under these restrictions, any country can potentially confiscate systems entering or leaving their borders.
+Under these restrictions, any country can potentially confiscate systems entering or leaving its borders.
 For that reason, we strongly recommend loaner devices.
 If travel to one of these countries is a frequent or routine occurrence and/or loaner equipment isn't a viable option, the IT Security Office can work with your IT support provider on alternative solutions.

 When you use a loaner device, encryption is less necessary.
-If you aren't carrying around all your usual access and info, then there's much less chance of something being compromised.
+If you aren't carrying around all your usual access and information, then there's much less chance of something being compromised.
 This is especially handy when traveling in countries that don't allow encryption.

 Do not store passwords or other credentials on the device.

 Do not store any passwords on the device outside of password management applications designed to securely store and handle login credentials (username/password combinations).
 Be sure to configure your web browser(s) to not save passwords.
 This prevents login credentials from being saved in the browser cache.
 Your local IT support or the IT Security Office can provide recommendations for safe password storage options.